Request a Call

 What Makes Good KPIs for Software Projects?

-Choosing project management KPIs and agile metrics to monitor and measure is only the first step.
-Next, you need to define the KPIs so that they are clear and focused.
+Choosing project management KPIs and key Agile metrics to monitor and measure is only the first step.
+Next, you need to define the KPIs so that they’re clear and focused.
 Your KPIs should be agreed upon by all parties involved before the project begins and then measured and monitored as a decision-making tool during the project.
 Let’s focus on what can enforce your KPIs.

 Make the Connection Between Metrics and Goals

-Often sets of software metrics are reported to software development teams as goals.
-That is, the focus is on: reducing the number of lines of code, reducing the number of bugs reported, etc. And as a result, we get the better utility of the software and a better user experience.
+Often sets of software Agile metrics are reported to software development teams as goals.
+That is, the focus is on reducing the number of lines of code, reducing the number of bugs reported, etc. As a result, we get the better utility of the software and a better user experience.

 If the goal is not achieved, it can, unfortunately, be perceived as a failure, but a trend line that shows progress toward a goal provides encouragement and insight on how to reach that goal.